 You will also see numerous quotes such as these:

-Speaking of a 24 hour day, the Oxford Companion to the Bible says, it is “not defined as such in the Bible”.
+Speaking of a 24 hour day, ” The Oxford Companion to the Bible” says, it is “not defined as such in the Bible”.
 They continue, “In earlier traditions the day apparently began at sunrise.” (p.
 744).

 The “Encyclopedic Dictionary of the Bible” says, “The ORIGINAL meaning of the word “DAY” is the PERIOD OF DAYLIGHT, FROM SUNRISE TO SUNSET, AS DISTINCT FROM THE NIGHT, THE PERIOD OF DARKNESS…” This same dictionary states, “…the CUSTOM of CONSIDERING the Day as beginning at SUNSET BECAME general in LATER JEWISH TIMES…” (p.
 497).
 In other word’s this was man’s tradition.
-Other encyclopedias and books on this website will say that an evening start of day was a later invention.
+Other encyclopedias and books on this website will say that an evening start to the day was a later invention.

 Even the Jewish Encyclopedia admits: